Stefan Prins: Career

 Stéphane Ginsburgh, Sebastian Berweck, Séverine Ballon, and many more.

 Stefan Prins is co-artistic director of Nadar Ensemble, founding member (live-electronics) of the ensemble Ministry of Bad Decisions, with Brian Archinal and Yaron Deutsch, and founding member (2001) of instant composed trio collectief reFLEXible.

-He's guest-professor composition at the Hochschule für Kunste Bern (2018 onwards), Norwegian Academy for Music Oslo (2019–2020) and is appointed professor for composition and head of the Studio for Electronic Music at the Hochschule für Musik "Carl Maria Von Weber" Dresden (March 2020 onwards).
+He's guest-professor composition at the Hochschule für Kunste Bern (2018 onwards), Norwegian Academy for Music Oslo (2019–2020) and was appointed professor for composition and head of the Hybrid Music Lab at the Hochschule für Musik "Carl Maria Von Weber" Dresden (2020-2026).